 Macau, which was a territory under Portuguese administration for approximately 450 years, was transferred from Portuguese to Chinese political control in December 1999.
 Macau is governed as a special administrative region of China and is located in the Greater Bay Area and approximately 37 miles southwest of Hong Kong.
 The journey between Macau and Hong Kong takes approximately 15 minutes by helicopter, 30 minutes by motor vehicle since the opening of the Hong Kong-Zhuhai-Macau Bridge in October 2018 and one hour by jetfoil ferry.
 Macau, which has been a casino destination for more than 55 years, consists principally of a peninsula on mainland China, and two neighboring islands, Taipa and Coloane, between which the Cotai area is located.
 We believe that Macau is located in one of the world's largest concentrations of potential gaming customers.
-Since the introduction of new casinos starting in 2004, the Macau market has experienced a significant increase in annual gaming revenue from the HK\$21.53 billion generated in 2002.
-However, due to various quarantine measures, travel and entry restrictions and conditions in Macau, Hong Kong, Taiwan, mainland China and other countries since the outbreak of COVID-19, casinos in Macau, the largest gaming market in the world, generated approximately HK\$32.74 billion in gaming revenue during the six months ended 30 June 2020, a decrease of approximately 77.4% compared to the approximate HK\$145.15 billion generated in the six months ended 30 June 2019, according to Macau statistical information.
+Since the introduction of new casinos starting in 2004, the Macau market has experienced a significant increase in annual gaming revenue.
+The annual gaming revenue grew from HK\$21.53 billion in 2002 to HK\$283.94 billion in 2019 before falling to HK\$58.68 billion in 2020 due to various quarantine measures and travel and entry restrictions and conditions since the outbreak of the COVID-19 Pandemic.
+While many aspects of quarantine measures and travel and entry restrictions and conditions continue to adversely impact visitation to Macau, beginning in June 2020, certain restrictions and conditions have eased to allow for some visitation to Macau as certain regions recover from the COVID-19 Pandemic.
+According to Macau statistical information, casinos in Macau generated HK\$47.60 billion in gaming revenue during the six months ended 30 June 2021, an increase of 45.4% compared to the HK\$32.74 billion generated in the six months ended 30 June 2020.